rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 For the other algorithms, the initial value is optional and defaults to `T{}`, a value-initialized `T` value.

-### Identity value of a reduction or scan's binary operator
+### Identity value of a reduction's or scan's binary operator

 The initial value of a reduction or scan is not necessarily the same as an identity value